futtta/autoptimize/readme.txt

 = But how can one find out what the "above the fold CSS" is? =

 There's no easy solution for that as "above the fold" depends on where the fold is, which in turn depends on screensize.
 There are some tools available however, which try to identify just what is "above the fold".
-[This list of tools](https://github.com/addyosmani/above-the-fold-css-tools) is a great starting point. [http://jonassebastianohlsson.com/criticalpathcssgenerator/](http://jonassebastianohlsson.com/criticalpathcssgenerator/) is a nice basic solution and [http://criticalcss.com/](http://misc.optimizingmatters.com/partners/?from=faq&amp;partner=critcss) is a premium solution by the same developer.
+[This list of tools](https://github.com/addyosmani/above-the-fold-css-tools) is a great starting point.
+The [Sitelocity critical CSS generator](https://www.sitelocity.com/critical-path-css-generator) and [Jonas Ohlsson's criticalpathcssgenerator](http://jonassebastianohlsson.com/criticalpathcssgenerator/) are nice basic solutions and [http://criticalcss.com/](http://misc.optimizingmatters.com/partners/?from=faq&amp;partner=critcss) is a premium solution by the same Jonas Ohlsson.
 Alternatively [this bookmarklet](https://gist.github.com/PaulKinlan/6284142) (Chrome-only) can be helpful as well.

 = Or should you inline all CSS? =